 The customer rate of return is one of the easiest seen metrics a business can use.
-In small startups and large companies, the more a customer returns, strong loyalty is considered to be.
-From a business standpoint, you need to treat each new customer as a first date – if you impress them, they will build a relationship with you.
+In small startups and large companies, the more a customer returns, the strong the loyalty is considered to be.
+From a business standpoint, you need to treat each new customers like a first date - if you impress them, they will build a relationship with you.
 As the customer builds that bond, they will tell their friends and your business will grow through word of mouth, which indeed is one of the best forms of advertising and one that can aid any business greatly.
-However, that same aspect can work against you if they had a negative experience; for this reason, other metrics will help you learn more about your customers.
+However, that same aspect can work against you if they had a negative experience; for this reason other metrics will help you learn more about your customers.

 Meeting your customers’ expectations is the main goal of a business.
 What is crucial to meeting these expectations, is simply asking “Did you find everything okay,” sounds like a line you hear just about everywhere.
 There are statistics on that line, that is why it is so popular.
 Making a customer feel as though you care about their experience strengthens their brand loyalty, but also helps the business realize where a niche may be missed.
 In large companies, there are many services that are covered, but not everyone needs them.
 If you can offer “niche products” a customer is more likely to find what they need.
 Offering a balance of products, having a clean facility, maintained equipment, and an outstanding team is all a part of meeting customer expectations.

 The final metric that is important you look at is the overall customer satisfaction your company holds.
 While places of business would like nothing more than to keep customers satisfied 100% of the time, all the time, it is not a realistic right off the bat.
 While keeping your customers happy with your brand or product is crucial to staying above water, progress is more important.
 If you have a poor score when you first start out, but after some changes, your score rises, then you are making good progress.